 Our student organizations host lively debates, meaningful community service activities and stimulating social events.
 UT Law students benefit from immersive learning experiences and valuable networking opportunities.

-Below are the currently active student organizations officially recognized by the college.
+Below are the currently active student organizations at the College of Law.
 Student members are responsible for the management, philosophy, and views of each student organization.
 Students are also actively involved in the publication of the College of Law’s various journals.